microsoft/google-play-vsts-extension/docs/vsts-README.md

 14. **Version Code Pattern** *(String, Required if visible)* - The regular expression pattern to select a list of version codes to be removed from the track with this deployment, e.g. .\*12?(3|4)?5.
 Only available if `Replace Version Codes` value is *Regular expression*.

-15. **Release as Draft** *(Boolean, Optional)* - Allows to create a draft release which can later be deployed via the Google Play Console.

 ### Google Play - Release V3 (deprecated in favor of Google Play - Release V4)

 Allows you to release an update to your app on Google Play, and includes the following options: